mariahcoleno/french-language-learning-platform/dev/README.md

 - `src/analyze.py`: Processes audio or text input using Whisper for transcription and language_tool_python for grammar checks, generating personalized audio feedback with gTTS.
 - `app/main.py`: Manages the Flask application, handling routes for the homepage and analysis requests while serving static files like audio feedback.
 - `app/templates/index.html`: Provides the user interface with input fields for text or audio, buttons to trigger analysis, and a section to display feedback results.
+- `tests/test_language_tool.py`: Contains unit tests for grammar-checking functionality (using language_tool_python).
 - `requirements.txt`: Lists dependencies required to run scripts.
 - `test.wav`: A sample audio file containing example input.

+### Development Workflow
+This project is a solo effort, so changes are directly committed and pushed fom the `dev` directory to GitHub for simplicity.

 ### Setup and Usage

+#### Prerequisites
+- Python 3.10 (required for compatibility with specific library versions).
+- An internet connection (for gTTS to generate audio).

 #### Option 1: From GitHub (Clone)
 - **NOTE**
   - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Documents/).